flocasts/digest-auth/README.md

 # Digest Authentication

-This repo exists because the axios library does not support digest authentication.
+This repo exists to add support for digest authentication when using the Axios HTTP client.
 Adding support for other HTTP clients is possible as well!

 ## Installation